Student Loan Borrower Assisstance

 Extended Repayment

-• Only borrowers who owe more than $30,000 in Direct or FFEL Loans are eligible for this plan.
+• Generally only borrowers who owe more than $30,000 in Direct or FFEL Loans and took out all of their loans prior to July 1, 2026 are eligible for this plan.

-• Payments may be the same amount each month for the entire length of the loan (fixed), or may increase gradually over time (graduated), to make sure that your loans are paid off within 25 years.
+• Payments may be the same amount each month for the entire length of the loan (fixed), or may increase gradually over time (graduated), to make sure that your loans are paid off within an extended period (typically 25 years).

 • Your monthly payments will be lower than under a Standard or Graduated plan, but you will pay for more years.